Damien Riat: International play

 Riat was named to Switzerland's under-20 team for the 2016 IIHF World Junior Championships in Helsinki, Finland.
 He played 6 games with the team, putting up 2 goals and 2 assists.
 Riat also made the team for the 2017 IIHF World Junior Championships in Montreal, Quebec, Canada.
 He appeared in 5 games and scored 1 goal and 5 assists.

 Riat made his IIHF World Championship debut in 2018 and won silver with Switzerland.
 He made the trip to Bratislava, Slovakia for the 2019 IIHF World Championship with team Switzerland and was a healthy scratch for the first two games before being sent back home to make room for Sven Andrighetto.

+Riat was a part of the Swiss team for the 2025 IIHF World Championship and won Silver.

 Personal life

 Riat is the older brother of HC Sierre's player, Arnaud Riat.